 The existing assets consist of high and low-rise buildings that have either been renovated or significantly redeveloped over time with significant investment in upgraded infrastructure and mechanicals as well as cosmetics.
 Among the portfolio are Bancroft Commons, a historic hotel purchased in 2004 and renovated in 2006, and the Portland Street Lofts, which were built by the firm in 2011.

 Attracted to Lynn by the proximity and access to Boston and lower purchase prices, the firm has made significant investments in the City over the past decade.
 23 Central Avenue is an iconic Flatiron building in the city center just blocks from the commuter rail stop thus presenting a prime redevelopment opportunity.
-The eight-story building was purchased in June 2014 for $2.0 Million and is now undergoing a gut renovation while the exterior is being restored to its 1914 glory.
+The eight-story building was purchased in June 2014 for $2.0 Million and has undergone a gut renovation while the exterior has been restored to its 1914 glory.

-Utilizing historical tax credits as well as tax increment financing from the State and City, this former office building is being converted into 49 apartment units with approximately 3,800 square feet of ground floor retail and 13 surface parking spots.
+Utilizing historical tax credits as well as tax increment financing from the State and City, this former office building has been converted into 49 apartment units with approximately 3,800 square feet of ground floor retail and 13 surface parking spots.
 The $11.3 Million project targets young, urban professionals priced out of downtown Boston through its mix of studios, one and two-bedroom units.

 As a testament to MG2’s foresight for the area, in the fall of 2015 Governor Baker’s Economic Development Secretary announced the State’s belief that it is “Lynn’s time.”
 The State recognizes the City’s potential and is focused on its revitalization.
 Once again the firm proved to be a trailblazer into an undervalued area with immense possibilities.